garrandall/popular-music-data/tracks/cloud-nine-the-temptations.md

 Uh, uh, uh, uh, uh, I'm riding high on Cloud 9

  You're as free as a bird in flight
 (Cloud 9) There's no difference between day and night (Cloud 9) It's a world of love and harmony
 (Cloud 9) You're a million miles from reality

 (Reality) I'm gonna sail (up, up) higher (up, up... up, up and away) Cloud 9

  You can be what you wanna be
 (Cloud 9) You ain't got no responsibility
 (Cloud 9) Every man in his mind is free
 (Cloud 9) You're a million miles from reality
 (Cloud 9) You can be what you wanna be

-Boom-boom-boom-boom-boom...
+Boom-boom-boom-boom-boom

 I'm feeling fine on Cloud 9